Allied health to assist with the ageing experience

 Dietitians can also create food and nutrition plans for older people who have health problems and need a changed diet.

-To read more about nutrition for older people, read our article on the Aged Care Guide.
+To read more about nutrition for older people, visit this Aged Care Guide: the importance of nutrition for older Australians.

 Speech pathologists

-Older people can develop communication and swallowing problems as they grow older, which a speech pathologist will be able to assist with.
+Older people can develop communication and swallowing problems, also known as dysphagia as they grow older, which a speech pathologist will be able to assist with.

 Issues like dysphagia affect around 50 percent of older people in aged care, and it is vital these problems are corrected, otherwise it can lead to injury, malnutrition or even death.